 The court may require a conservator to furnish a bond.
-Under the bill, if the court determined that the value of cash and property readily convertible into cash in the estate and in the conservator's control exceeded the limit for administering a decedent's estate under Section 3982, the court would have to require the conservator to furnish a bond, unless one or more of the following applied:
+Under the bill, if the court determines that the value of cash and property readily convertible into cash in the estate and in the conservator's control exceeds the limit for administering a decedent's estate under Section 3982, the court must require the conservator to furnish a bond, unless one or more of the following apply:

-- -- The estate contained no property readily convertible to cash and the cash was in a restricted account with a financial institution. - -- The conservator had been granted trust powers under the Banking Code. - -- The court determined that requiring a bond would impose a financial hardship on the estate.

--- The court stated on the record the reasons why a bond was not necessary.
+- -- The estate contains no property readily convertible to cash and the cash is in a restricted account with a financial institution. - -- The conservator has been granted trust powers under the Banking Code. - The court determines that requiring a bond would impose a financial hardship on the estate. - -- The court states on the record the reasons why a bond is not necessary.